Skip to main content

 This How-to video is important to watch if you are purchasing most flooring…

-Is it necessary to use additional underlayment with laminate or vinyl plank flooring that…
+Is it necessary to use additional underlayment with laminate or vinyl flooring that…